maoberlehner/markus-oberlehner-net/content/blog/the-ioc-container-pattern-with-vue.md

 </script>
 ```

-In the following code snippet you can see the same component using provide / inject and the service container pattern instead.
+In the following code snippet you can see the same component using provide/inject and the service container pattern instead.

 ```html
 <template>